Branchiopoda: Taxonomy

 In addition, the extinct genus Lepidocaris is generally placed in Branchiopoda.

+The following cladogram is based off a 2023 phylogenetic analysis using bayesian inference and maximum likelihood:

 Anostraca

 The fairy shrimp of the order Anostraca are usually 6–25 mm long (exceptionally up to 170 mm).
 Most species have 20 body segments, bearing 11 pairs of leaf-like phyllopodia (swimming legs), and the body lacks a carapace.
 They live in vernal pools and hypersaline lakes across the world, including pools in deserts, in ice-covered mountain lakes and in Antarctica.
 They swim "upside-down" and feed by filtering organic particles from the water or by scraping algae from surfaces.
 They are an important food for many birds and fish, and are cultured and harvested for use as fish food.
 There are 300 species spread across 8 families.

 Lipostraca

 Lipostraca contains a single extinct Early Devonian species, Lepidocaris rhyniensis, which is the most abundant animal in the Rhynie chert deposits.
 It resembles modern Anostraca, to which it is probably closely related, although its relationships to other orders remain unclear.
 The body is 3 mm long, with 23 body segments and 19 pairs of appendages, but no carapace.
 It occurred chiefly among charophytes, probably in alkaline temporary pools.